Improved Quantum Sensing by Spectral Design: Introduction

 In this paper, we introduce an adaptive quantum sensor capable of dynamically modifying the effective energy spectrum of a Hamiltonian through unitary control.
 Unlike previous Bayesian adaptive estimation strategies that primarily focus on iterative parameter updates \cite{PhysRevA.84.052315,PhysRevLett.107.233601,PhysRevLett.89.133602,PhysRevLett.110.220501}, our technique uses spectral manipulation, which systematically reshapes the underlying Hamiltonian dynamics to optimize estimation precision.
 Particularly, we can manipulate and optimize the signal imprinting process, thereby improving the performance of the sensor.

-Our approach, termed the switching method, reduces the general problem of spectral adaptation via unitary control to a finite series of elementary so-called switching operations.
+Our approach, termed the switching method, reduces the general problem of spectral adaptation, for commuting Hamiltonians, via unitary control to a finite series of elementary so-called switching operations.
 We demonstrate that any achievable spectral transformation can be represented as a convex combination of the Hamiltonian’s original eigenvalues, where the convex weights form a bi-stochastic matrix.
 This offers a systematic framework for spectral engineering distinct from other quantum control methods such as dynamical decoupling, which typically focus on noise suppression or fidelity enhancement rather than explicit spectral adaptation \cite{PhysRevX.7.041009,PhysRevX.8.021059,sekatski2017quantum}.
+The applicability of our method is restricted to the Bayesian parameter estimation regime, where the exact structure of the spectrum, such as the total number of non-degenerate levels, plays a role \cite{wolk2020noisy}.
+In contrast, within the Fisher information regime, our method offers no fundamental advantage, since it cannot increase the spectral range, which solely determines the optimal estimation performance \cite{10.1116/1.5119961}.